School group presentations to all grades will make curriculum connections to:

 Grade 3: communities in the world, soils have different compositions.

-Grade 4: Aboriginal peoples, plant life, ecology, science and technology.
+Grade 4: Aboriginal peoples, plant life, ecology, waste in our world, plants growth, the effect of light in our environment, science and technology.

-Grade 5: wetland ecosystems, Aboriginal stories, cultural heritage, latitude/longitude, geography, using directions to locate places on maps/globes.
+Grade 5: ecosystems, Aboriginal stories, cultural heritage, latitude/longitude, geography, using directions to locate places on maps/globes.

 Grade 6: ancient Athens, sky science, trees/forests, science and technology.